- Poetry Mentor

 - MFA in Writing

-BiographyWriter/editor WILLIAM TROWBRIDGE, the current Poet Laureate of Missouri, attended the University of Missouri-Columbia, where he earned a BA in Philosophy and an MA in English, and Vanderbilt University, where he earned a PhD in English.
-His graphic chapbook, Oldguy: Superhero, was published by Red Hen Press in March of 2016, and his seventh full collection, Tilt-A-Whirl, will appear from Red Hen in 2017.
-His other poetry publications include six full collections: Put This On, Please: New and Selected Poems, Ship of Fool (Red Hen Press, 2014, 2011), The Complete Book of Kong (Southeast Missouri State University Press, 2003), Flickers, O Paradise, and Enter Dark Stranger (University of Arkansas Press, 2000, 1995, 1989), and three chapbooks, The Packinghouse Cantata (Camber Press, 2006), The Four Seasons (Red Dragonfly Press, 2001) and The Book of Kong (Iowa State University Press, l986).
-His poems have appeared in more than 40 anthologies and textbooks, as well as in such periodicals as Poetry, The Gettysburg Review, Crazyhorse, The Georgia Review, Boulevard, The Southern Review, Columbia, Epoch, The Iowa Review, Prairie Schooner, Plume, and New Letters.
-His poems have also been in Garrison Keillor’s The Writer’s Almanac and in Ted Kooser’s American Life in Poetry.
+A former Poet Laureate of Missouri, WILLIAM TROWBRIDGE holds a B.A. in Philosophy and an M. A. in English from the University of Missouri-Columbia and a Ph.D. in English from Vanderbilt University.
+His poetry publications include eight full collections: Oldguy: Superhero—The Complete Collection; Vanishing Point; Put This On, Please: New and Selected Poems; Ship of Fool; The Complete Book of Kong; Flickers; O Paradise; and Enter Dark Stranger, plus four chapbooks: Oldguy: Superhero, The Packing House Cantata, The Four Seasons, and The Book of Kong.
+His poems have appeared in more than 35 anthologies and textbooks, as well as on The Writer’s Almanac, in American Life in Poetry, and in such periodicals as Poetry, The Gettysburg Review, The Georgia Review, Boulevard, The Southern Review, River Styx, Rattle, The Iowa Review, Prairie Schooner, Epoch, and New Letters.
 He has given readings and workshops at schools, colleges, bookstores, and literary conferences throughout the United States.
 His awards include an Academy of American Poets Prize, a Pushcart Prize, a Bread Loaf Writers’ Conference scholarship, a Camber Press Poetry Chapbook Award, and fellowships from The MacDowell Colony, Ragdale, Yaddo, and The Anderson Center.
-He is a Distinguished University Professor Emeritus at Northwest Missouri State University, where he was an editor of The Laurel Review from 1986 to 2004.
-He grew up in Omaha and now lives in the Kansas City area.
+He is a Distinguished University Professor Emeritus at Northwest Missouri State University, where he was an editor of The Laurel Review/GreenTower Press from 1986 to 2004.
+He currently lives in the Kanas City area.